hcoles/henrycoles/_books/the_stowaway.md

 ---
 layout: default
-title: Needs a title
+title: The Stowaway
 layout: about
 profile:
   align: right
   image: whale.jpg
 ---

-# Needs a title
+# The Stowaway

 My current WIP follows Ezra as she stows away on a ship and travels to the mysterious Evening Kingdom accompanied by sailors, whales and the voices in her head.